Apply for CRE Grant

 All proposals involving human subjects must be reviewed by an institutional review board that operates under officially accepted assurances from the Department of Health and Human Services.
-This review should be conducted prior to proposal submission to NCSBN.
+This review should be initiated prior to proposal submission to NCSBN.
 IRB approval is required for grant payment disbursement.

 NCSBN reserves the right to make judgments related to costs and budget.
 The budget should be well thought out and tied to the proposed research.
 All items must be allowable under the program.
 Change to an approved budget will only be allowed under extenuating circumstances.
 The purchase of durable goods is not allowed.
 Due to NCSBN's status as a 501(c)(3) not-for-profit organization, indirect costs cannot be funded by the Center for Regulatory Excellence.